capmeth/acid/docsite/docs/reference/options.md

 ## useFilenameOnly

-Forces use of filename as component name.
+Forces a component's name to be a derivation of its filepath.

 ```js label="default value"
 useFilenameOnly: false